pivotal/docs-tap/about-package-profiles.hbs.md

 - **[API Auto Registration](api-auto-registration/about.md)**

-  When users deploy a [workload](workloads/workload-types.hbs.md) that exposes an API, they want that API to automatically show in
-  Tanzu Developer Portal without requiring any added manual steps.
+  When users deploy a [workload](workloads/workload-types.hbs.md) that exposes an API, they want that API to automatically show in Tanzu Developer Portal (formerly named Tanzu Application Platform GUI) without requiring any added manual steps.

   API Auto Registration is an automated workflow that can use a supply chain to create and manage a Kubernetes Custom Resource (CR) of type `APIDescriptor`.
 A Kubernetes controller reconciles the CR